Where you live determines which spelling you should use: "canceled" or "cancelled."

-The AP Stylebook, used by many American news outlets, recommends canceled.
+The AP Stylebook, used by many American news outlets, recommends “canceled” with one L.

-Noah Webster is usually credited with creating American spellings that have fewer letters than British spellings such as color and flavor, and canceled is the recommended spelling in a Webster's 1898 dictionary, but this Ngram appears to show that canceled only overtook cancelled in American books in the early 1980s.
+Noah Webster is usually credited with creating American spellings that have fewer letters than British spellings such as “color” and “flavor.”
+“Canceled” is the recommended spelling in a Webster's 1898 dictionary, but this Ngram appears to show that “canceled” only overtook “cancelled” in American books in the early 1980s.